Rakshitha-th/Real-Time-Sign-Language-Recognition/README.md

-Real-Time Sign Language Recognition

-This project is a real-time sign language recognition system that detects hand gestures and converts them into text using computer vision and deep learning.
+A real-time sign language recognition system that detects hand gestures using a webcam and converts them into text using a trained deep learning model.
+It captures hand gestures from live video, processes them using a CNN model, and predicts the corresponding ASL alphabet (A–Z).
+The predicted output is displayed on screen and stored in a Results folder for reference.
+The system also supports image-based prediction for testing static inputs.

-The model is built using a Convolutional Neural Network (CNN) with TensorFlow/Keras.

-The model was trained in Google Colab using the ASL Alphabet dataset containing images from A to Z.

-After training, the saved model was integrated into a UI built using HTML/CSS (and/or Flask) and executed in VS Code for real-time prediction.

-The system supports webcam-based real-time recognition as well as image-based prediction.

-The model achieved an accuracy of 95% on the ASL dataset.

-The system also includes speech output (text-to-speech) to read the predicted letters aloud.

-This project uses OpenCV for image processing, TensorFlow for model inference, and speech libraries for audio output.
+Tech Used & Purpose:

+TensorFlow / Keras → Build and train CNN model for gesture classification OpenCV → Webcam capture, image preprocessing, and real-time frame processing Google Colab → Model training environment for ASL dataset HTML / CSS (UI) → User interface for displaying predictions Python → Core backend logic for prediction and integration Speech Library (gTTS / pyttsx3) → Converts predicted text into speech output (if enabled) ASL Dataset → Contains hand gesture images from A–Z used for training

-It helps in improving communication for hearing-impaired individuals by translating gestures into text and speech.
+Model achieved an accuracy of 95% on the ASL dataset.
+The system helps in bridging communication by translating sign language gestures into text and speech in real time.

 All prediction outputs are stored in the Results folder.